Ground Truthing: Verify Remotely Collected Data

 Remember that the main purpose of a field survey is to collect data in the field and compare it to the data collected from the remote sensing imagery.

 This comparison helps clear up any discrepancies or errors.
-Field surveys also help to identify any potential issues that may arise from the satellite imagery, such as cloud cover or other environmental factors.
+Field surveys can also find problems with satellite imagery, like clouds or environmental factors.

 Benefits of field surveys

-Therefore, a field survey is essential for ground truthing, as it allows for the verified and reliable collection of data and enables a deeper understanding of the environment being studied.
+Therefore, a field survey is essential for ground truthing, as it allows for the verified and reliable collection of data.

 The alternative to an in-person field survey would be to use existing imagery sources.
-Aerial photography provides a bird’s-eye view of the area you are working on, which can make it easier to identify discrepancies between the data collected remotely and the on-site data.
+Aerial photography gives you a view from above, helping you compare remote and on-site data.

-Although having boots on the ground is the gold standard, historical imagery can provide a different context for time, which would not be possible in a field survey.
+Although having boots on the ground is the gold standard, historical imagery can provide a different context for time.
+This would not be possible in a field survey.

 Verifying remotely collected data